5 ways to make money in film before you make it

 Cons – might cost money to start up, will take time to build representation and find clients

 For everyone I know who makes money as a filmmaker they can fit into one of these categories.
-There is no saying how much do filmmakers make, some do very well others just scrape by.
+There is no saying how much money filmmakers make, some do very well others just scrape by.
 Even this year now that I have started to take this blog seriously I have already made money by writing articles for others online.
 All of these routes take time to establish yourself within but it is possible to make a living as a filmmaker.